Shreshtha-Ojha/SkillMine/README.md

 In today's competitive tech landscape, cracking interviews at top companies requires more than just coding skills—it demands structured preparation, real-world practice, and data-driven insights.

-**PrepSutra** was born from a simple observation: thousands of developers struggle to find a unified platform that combines:
+**SkillMine** was born from a simple observation: thousands of developers struggle to find a unified platform that combines:
 - 📊 **Company-specific question banks** with frequency data
 - 🎯 **AI-powered mock interviews** for realistic practice
 - 🗺️ **Curated learning roadmaps** for different tech domains